End-pulled polymer translocation through a many-body flexible pore: The model

 The two explicit forces in Eq.~(\ref{eq}) account for the driving forces over the particles inside the pore $F_{drv}$, and the chain-membrane and chain-pore spatial constraints $\mathbf{F}_{sp}$.
 This latter is modeled by using the same repulsive Lennard-Jones potential described in Eq.~(\ref{LJ}) and acts between any couple of monomers, being them part of the channel or of the membrane, or of the polymer itself.

 $F_{drv}$ is the Hooke's force acting on right-end edge of the polymer, being the cantilever pulled rightward while connected with a spring to the last monomer of the chain.
 To complete this section we list the parameters used in the simulations.
-The temperature used is $k_BT=300$K. The pore length is $l=5.4nm$, the rest distance between the monomers is $l_0=0.33nm$, which remain the same for the pore and the polymer, and the Lennard-Jones parameters are $\epsilon=5.6kJ/mol$, and $\sigma=0.47nm$.
+The temperature used is $T=300$K. The pore length is $l=6.6nm$ (that corresponds to $N \approx20$ monomers), the rest distance between the monomers is $l_0=0.33nm$, which is the same for the pore and the polymer, the polymer length is $l_{pol}=30nm$ long (that corresponds to $N=90$ monomers) and the Lennard-Jones parameters are $\epsilon=5.6kJ/mol$, and $\sigma=0.47nm$.

 The elastic values are different for the different parts of the system.
 For the polymer, they remain fixed along the work: $k_{b,pol} = 1.7 \cdot 10^4 kJ/nm^2/mol$, $k_{\theta,pol} =10 kJ/mol$, with equilibrium angle $\theta_{0} = 180^{\circ}$, while the pore values are: $k_{b} = 7500 kJ/nm^2/mol$, $k_{\theta} =50 kJ/mol$.
 These two latter values, which we write here as a reference, are the Martini constants for the {\it alanine amino acid}, but they will varied in the subsequent study.
-Finally the parameters for the DSPC are the standard ones in the Martini environment.
+Finally the parameters for the DSPC are the standard ones in the Martini environment \cite{Martini}.